wemake-services/meta/_rsdp/access-to-the-project.md

 Sometimes outsource companies tend to hide the results of their work for as long as they can.

 This allows them to control the client.
-"We won't give you want you want until you do want we want".
+"We won't give you want you until you do want we want".
 It also allows these unfair companies to bargain about the price of their work.
 Moreover, there is a high chance that quality of this project will be low.
 And the client will find it out only when the project will be released and